GPS Technology in Medical Alert Systems

 offers two mobile medical alert systems: Kelsi

-detection mobile medical alert.
+detection mobile medical alert, and PAX Plus mobile + home fall mobile medical alert.
 Now our members are protected

 anywhere, not just at home.